MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 The MyApp class extends stateless widgets , widgets are the elements from which you build every flutter app Every widget has a build method that is automatically called every time the widgets circumstances change so that the widget is up to date

-We invoke notifyListeners() so that any object listening to the appState will be notified that it ahas changed
+We invoke notifyListeners() so that any object listening to the appState will be notified that it a has changed

 In order to manage complexity , it is important to separate different parts of your UI into different or separate widgets